alisakr/speaking-face-detector/README.md

 The above steps are working locally for package authors on python version 3.9.1.
 You can check last_successful_run_pip_list.txt to see what all package versions were on the last run of package scripts that we attempted.

-For predicting the faces of every paragraph, you can use the script get_predictions.py, like the example below, in the debug_output_directory we print out a frame and view of speaker face for every frame where a speaking face is found.
-In the output_directory, we save the most likely face of each paragraph's speaker.
+For predicting the faces of every words, you can use the script get_predictions_from_image_model_only.py,  In the output_directory, we save the faces found for every word and in the output json we save likely face of each paragraph's speaker.

-`python scripts/get_predictions.py --api_key_yaml my_api_key.yaml --video_path "../../Downloads/input_video.mp4" --debug_output_directory debug_output --output_directory final_output`
+`python scripts/get_predictions_from_image_model_only.py --api_key_yaml api_key.yaml --video_path "../../Downloads/my_video.mp4" --output_directory "../out_again" --output_json json_test.json`

 the api_key yaml should include the following 2 lines